MultiSafepay/docs/content/integrations/lightspeed.md

 You are redirected to the **Settings** page.
 7. We recommend enabling:
     - Refunds
-    - MultiSafepay checkout scripts – Creates a list of iDEAL issuers, and suppresses Apple Pay for non-Apple devices.
+    - MultiSafepay checkout scripts – Creates a list of iDEAL <<glossary:issuers>>, and suppresses Apple Pay for non-Apple devices.
 8. Verify the other settings, and then click **Save**.

 # User guide